 - You can volunteer as often or as little as you want.

-- We can assign you depending on your schedule: once a week, monthly, as needed, special events.
+- We’re flexible!
+You can say “yes” when your schedule allows: once a week, monthly, as needed, or special events.

 - Summer residents and people who go south for the winter are invited to apply!